Is there a link between the clutter in my life/home and my struggles with excess weight?

-“As a society we keep getting fatter and fatter and our stuff keeps getting bigger and bigger from the size of our burgers and fries to the size of our houses and cars.
+He makes a strong case for the link between excess stuff and excess body weight: "As a society we keep getting fatter and fatter and our stuff keeps getting bigger and bigger from the size of our burgers and fries to the size of our houses and cars.
 We keep filling ourselves up inside and out with more and more stuff."

 We are a land of over-consumers and super-sizers.
 How can this not contribute to our weight woes?

 How Clearing Clutter Can Help Us Lose Weight

 It makes sense, too much stuff weighs us down literally and figuratively.
 We spend so much time and energy shopping for, caring for and eventually disposing of all our excess stuff, we have little time left for the people, things and activities we claim are important, like eating well and exercising.

 Peter believes that diets tend to focus on what we eat but that is only part of the story.
 We need to explore the the how, where and why we eat.
 If the kitchen counters are loaded with stuff, the sink full of dirty dishes, and dining table piled with papers, it's just too hard to make a healthy meal.
 So, we opt for fast food or take-out instead, knowing full well that it's fattening and unhealthy!